airyhq/airy/docs/docs/guides/analytics-demo.md

 ### Customize your infrastructure

-First, clone the Airy repository and go to the directory of the analytics demo.
+First, clone the Airy repository, switch to the main branch and go to the directory of the analytics demo.

 ```
 git clone https://github.com/airyhq/airy.git
+git checkout main
 cd infrastructure/terraform/demos/analytics
 ```